unchartedsoftware/aperture-tiles/docs/src/docs/development/configuration/readme.md

 				<dt>
 					id
 				</dt>
-				<dd>Must match the name of the folder to which the tiles were saved during the
-	generation process, which is composed of the following parameters from the Tiing Property File:
+				<dd>Must match the name of the folder to which the tiles were saved during the generation process, which is composed of the following parameters from the Tiing Property File: <br><br>&lt;oculus.binning.name&gt;.&lt;oculus.binning.xField&gt;.&lt;oculus.binning.yField&gt;.&lt;oculus.binning.valueField&gt;</dd>

-	<br><br>&lt;oculus.binning.name&gt;.&lt;oculus.binning.xField&gt;.&lt;oculus.binning.yField&gt;.
-	&lt;oculus.binning.valueField&gt;</dd>

 				<dt>
 					name